shredthaGNAR/list-of-my-starred-repos/README.md

 * [vanrohan/ai-bookmark-organizer](https://github.com/vanrohan/ai-bookmark-organizer): None
 * [finxter/AI-Engineering-Learning-Resources](https://github.com/finxter/AI-Engineering-Learning-Resources): None
 * [Tolga1452/ai-prompts](https://github.com/Tolga1452/ai-prompts): A collection of original system prompts and tool data used for AI chatbots.
 Explore how companies such as ChatGPT prompt their AIs!
+* [houssinehn11/ai-proxy](https://github.com/houssinehn11/ai-proxy): 🚀 Streamline access to major AI models like ChatGPT and Claude with a unified API, enhancing reliability and reducing costs for developers in China.
 * [cpbotha/ai-screenshot-namer](https://github.com/cpbotha/ai-screenshot-namer): Rename your screenshots with ollama LLaVA, GPT-4o and macOS OCR
 * [adamlui/ai-web-extensions](https://github.com/adamlui/ai-web-extensions): 🤖 AI browser extensions & userscripts to augment your web experience
 * [Aider-AI/aider](https://github.com/Aider-AI/aider): aider is AI pair programming in your terminal